CommonPaper/Mutual-NDA/Mutual-NDA-coverpage.md

 ### Purpose
 <label>How Confidential Information may be used</label>

-[Evaluating whether to enter into a business relationship with the other party.]
+[Evaluating whether to enter into a business relationship with the other party and/or receiving consulting services from the other party.]

 ### Effective Date
 [Today’s date]